Pappu Yadav: Controversies

-Yadav was allegedly involved in aiding Kim Davy, the prime accused in the Purulia arms drop case, in evading Indian authorities in 1995 during his tenure as an independent MP.
+He was allegedly involved in aiding Kim Davy, the prime accused in the Purulia arms drop case, in evading Indian authorities in 1995 during his tenure as an independent MP.

 In 2008, Pappu Yadav was convicted by a special court in Ajit Sarkar murder case of 1998 and sentenced to life imprisonment.
 He was involved in various controversies while in imprisonment, like holding audiences and having unrestricted access to cellphones.
 He was acquitted in 2013 by the Patna High Court.
 Central Bureau of Investigation (CBI) has filed an appeal challenging his arrest in the Supreme Court.

 In his autobiography Drohkaal ka Pathik, released in November 2013, Pappu Yadav has alleged that three MPs of Indian Federal Democratic Party got money from the then finance minister Yashwant Sinha, to join the NDA in 2001.
 He has also claimed that during the July 2008 trust vote, both the Congress and BJP had offered "Rs 40 crore each" to MPs for their support.

 In 2015 he was once again in controversy after being reported to have allegedly threatened to hit a Jet Airways airhostess with slippers.

 In June 2020, Pappu Yadav and his supporters defaced advertisements and billboards of Chinese companies on the streets of Patna, after the Galwan clash.

 In May 2021, Pappu Yadav was arrested in a 32 year old kidnapping case and for flouting COVID-19 norms.
 Pappu Yadav has alleged political vendetta as he was raising questions against government expenditures in ambulance management during COVID-19.

 As per 2019 election affidavit, Pappu Yadav has 31 pending cases against him.
 This number shot up to 41 in 2024.

 On 12 April 2023, he was convicted under Section 147 and 353 of the Indian Penal Code (IPC) a special MP/MLA court in Patna.
 On 24 November 2023, he was convicted under IPC Section 414 by the same court.
 Yadav has filed an appeal for both the cases.